tidyverse/googledrive/README.md

 ### Package idiosyncrasies

 -   All functions begin with the prefix `drive_`
--   Functions and parameters attempt to mimic local file navigating conventions in `R`, such as `list.files`.
+-   Functions and parameters attempt to mimic local file navigating conventions in R, such as `list.files`.

 ### Quick demo